 all children to realize their unlimited potential

-School supplies, new shoes & socks, backpacks, thrift store gift cards, hair cuts, activities, helpful information and healthy food in an atmosphere of fun, dignity and respect.
+School supplies, new shoes & socks, backpacks, hair cuts, activities, helpful information and healthy food in an atmosphere of fun, dignity and respect.

 We offer relief for local parents who are working hard to make ends-meet!
 We help teachers by providing the tools their students need to succeed.